 It does not matter how slowly you go as long as you do not stop.

 I was born in a local area and was raised by my grandparents.
-We live within a 6km-radius of the beautiful Mayon Volcano which is situated in Southern Luzon.
+We live within the 6km radius of the beautiful Mayon Volcano which is situated in Southern Luzon.
 It's a permanent danger zone so we evacuate if needed.

 I was 11 when I discovered that I have an unusual interest in English.
-Since then, I never stopped improving because the BPO industry was a booming industry in the early '90s, and I dreamt of being able to speak with native English speakers like a pro, and I did it!.
+Since then, I never stopped improving and I dreamt of being able to speak with native English speakers like a pro, and I did it!

 映画・ドラマ, お笑い・コメディー, ニュース・ドキュメント, 音楽, カラオケ, 読書, 車・バイク, お酒, 料理, 美容・ファッション, 芸能・タレント, 植物・ガーデニング, ボランティア活動, 家族・子育て, 外国語, 政治・経済, 歴史, その他（I enjoy planting trees in my backyard, learning new recipes, and binge- watching documentaries on Netflix.）